TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

 ==================

-In legacy installations the Install Tool allows integrators to update the TYPO3 Core with a click of a button.
+In legacy installations the Install Tool allows integrators to update the TYPO3 Core with a click on a button.
 This feature can be found under "Important actions" and it checks/installs revision updates only (e.g. bug fixes and security updates).